Write and publish poetry

-Publishing a collection of poetry is an achievement for any writer, and there are many avenues now than before to make it happen.
-Traditional publishers (in theory at least), small presses and self-publishing options have all opened new avenues for writers to get their work out there.
+Publishing a poetry collection is an achievement for any writer, and there are many avenues to make it happen now than before.
+Traditional publishers (in theory, at least), small presses and self-publishing options have all opened new avenues for writers to get their work out there.

 Traditional publishers are more established and reputable in the industry, but getting a publishing contract with them for poetry would be a major miracle.
-It can be extremely challenging for any poet to get accepted, and if you're a first-time author, it is almost impossible.
-There was a time when traditional publishers took some risks for art's sake but not anymore.
+Getting accepted can be challenging for any poet, and it is almost impossible if you're a first-time author.
+There was a time when traditional publishers took some risks for art's sake, but not anymore.
 For one, traditional publishers are one of the most risk-averse business people in the world, and very few books from even A-list authors (whatever the category) make the cut.
-Unfortunately, books of poetry also sell poorly.
-Only a few hard-core buffs collect them.
+Unfortunately, books of poetry sell poorly, and only a few hard-core buffs collect them.

-Wong Phui Nam, Shirley Lim, Salleh ben Joned and Cecil Rajendra paid their dues over decades for their current recognition, and none of them depended on their poetry books to pay the rent.
+Among Malaysian poets, Wong Phui Nam, Shirley Lim, Salleh ben Joned, and Cecil Rajendra paid their dues over decades for their current recognition, and none of them depended on their poetry books to pay the rent.

-Small publishers, on the other hand, may be more open to working with emerging writers.
-They have less resources than traditional publishers but can offer excellent editing, design, and distribution services.
-Plus, theoretically, they can be more flexible when it comes to accepting manuscripts and working with authors.
-Unfortunately, they too have the rent issue because poetry is a hard sell.
+Conversely, small publishers may be more open to working with emerging writers.
+They have fewer resources than traditional publishers but can offer excellent editing, design, and distribution services.
+Theoretically, they can be more flexible when accepting manuscripts and working with authors.
+Unfortunately, they have the rent issue because poetry is a hard sell.

-Self-publishing is probably the best option for poets, thanks to the rise of digital publishing.
-Self-publishing allows poets to have complete control over their work, from the design to distribution, and can be a great way to get their work in front of readers.
+Thanks to the rise of digital publishing, self-publishing is the best option for poets now.
+Self-publishing allows poets to have complete control over their work, from design to distribution and can be a great way to get their work in front of readers.

 GETTING YOUR COLLECTION READY